 In 2015 she audited the training program at MTEI in Atlanta, GA.
 “I was so excited to take the training again.
 I learned some new things and I feel I am a better Director because of the training.”
 Laurie is thrilled to be a part of Stepping Stone Montessori School.

-Ms Kim is the Assistant Director at our Sugar Hill Campus.
+Ms Morris is the Assistant Director at our Sugar Hill Campus.
 Following is a little bit about her in her own words!

 Ms Cindy Chiu is an Elementary guide at Stepping Stone Montessori School.
 She is from Taiwan and has been living in the united states for the past 15 years.
 She completed her AMI elementary training in Maryland in 2003, and has been actively involved with Montessori education ever since.
 She loves the Montessori idea of how adults should prepare the environment for the children, and allow them to explore the world through their senses.
 These concrete experiences help the children understand and grasp the abstract academic concepts in an elementary classroom.
 She is looking forward the new school year at SSMS with a new and beautiful classroom.

 Tandy Krajec is the Primary Guide at SSMS.
 She brings energy and insight to her Montessori work.
 With a thorough AMI Primary training on top of her traditional teacher preparation, Miss Tandy is experienced in a variety of educational settings.

 She also uses American Sign Language with children, as another form of communication.
 She joins us for the 2015-2016 year.
 Her background in art and her appreciation of nature are things that Miss Tandy will use to round-out her Montessori Primary classroom, creating a learning environment meant to inspire young minds.
 After experiencing traditional teaching, Miss Tandy realized that she wanted more than simply repeating the same things in her work with young children.
 Her research into Montessori made clear that she had “found the avenue that would help me be the most effective teacher to all children in my care”.